Dr Katharine Dommett

 I am currently supervising the following students:

 My research looks at the relationship between citizens and the state in contemporary democracies.
-I have a long standing interest in the nature of the choice presented to citizens and specifically in the relationship between political parties and ideology.
+I have a long standing interest in political parties and campaigning.

 In my new ESRC Future Leaders project (2016-2018) I am examining the way in which political parties interact with citizens.
 Using a range of methods to monitor current practices in digital campaigning and the public’s perception of these interactions the project will tease apart the consequences of current practices.
 Through this work the project will build on existing theory around democratic linkage, and inform political parties campaigning strategies.
 Connected to this work, I am supervising a PhD studentship on the ‘Politics of Polling’ which examines how polling organizations operate and inform our understanding of what the public think.